OWASP Top 10 for Docker and Kubernetes Security

 Why This Matters for Modern Businesses

-Docker and Kubernetes revolutionized modern application deployment—but they demand a new security mindset.
-Implementing the OWASP Top 10 for container and Kubernetes security helps teams:
+Docker and Kubernetes changed how modern applications are deployed.
+But they demand a new security mindset.
+Implementing the OWASP Top 10 for container and Kubernetes security helps teams reduce the attack surface, prevent privilege escalation, protect sensitive data, and ensure compliance and operational resilience.

 How DigitalCoding Helps Businesses Secure Container Infrastructure

-If you're running Docker or Kubernetes in production, we can help ensure your infrastructure is secure, resilient, and ready for enterprise workloads.
+If you are running Docker or Kubernetes in production, we can help ensure your infrastructure is secure, resilient, and ready for enterprise workloads.

 Ready to secure your container infrastructure?
 Contact us to learn how DigitalCoding can help protect your Docker and Kubernetes deployments.